Last Updated: September 11, 2023

 - Upgrade Protection: Unlimited free upgrades to any modules purchased

-- 15% discounts on training courses
+- 15% discounts on training courses, excluding onsite training

-+ 20% Annually | Support contract price is based on the retail price of software at time of purchase.
++ 20% Annually | Support plan price is based on the retail price of software at the time of purchase.

 - Upgrade Protection: Unlimited free upgrades to any modules purchased

-- Unlimited email and web support
+- Unlimited web portal support

-|Ignition License ($19,350)|
+|Ignition License ($23.080)

-|Without Support Contract: 65%||$12,577.50|
+|Without Support Plan: 65%

-|With PriorityCare: 24% = $4,644.00||Free|
+|With PriorityCare: 24% = $5,539.20

-|With TotalCare: 20% = $3,870.00||Free|
+|With TotalCare: 20% = $4,616.00

-|With BasicCare: 16% = $3,096.00||Free|
+|With BasicCare: 16% = $3,692.80

-Technical support via telephone is available for customers for all software under a PriorityCare or TotalCare contract.
+Technical support via telephone is available for customers for all software under a PriorityCare or TotalCare plan.
 Our telephone support is often enhanced by the use of GoToAssist, which lets our representatives actually see your issue live over the Internet, reducing incident resolution times to a minimum.

 Each software purchase comes with 90 days of free telephone technical support.
-After the initial free period, telephone support is available with the purchase of a PriorityCare or TotalCare contract.
+After the initial free period, telephone support is available with the purchase of a PriorityCare or TotalCare plan.
 If PriorityCare or TotalCare is purchased during this time frame, then it is valid for 12 months starting when the 90-day complimentary support ends.